-16.6.1.3.9 For candidates to cartridges, small arms (UN No. 0012), this test can be augmented or replaced by the specialised measurement of the energy of projections as described in Appendix 9.
+16.6.1.3.9 For candidates to cartridges, small arms (Division 1.4S in transport, UN No. 0012), this test can be augmented or replaced by the specialised measurement of the energy of projections as described in Appendix 9.
 This applies to circumstances where the dominant hazard is a projection hazard, for example as known from previous testing of similar explosive articles.